- Ability to work, live or study in Australia

-The visa is valid for four years and three months from the date it is granted.
+- The visa is valid for up to five years from the date it is granted.

-Applications must submit an Expression of Interest (EOI) and be nominated by a State or Territory Government.
+Applications must submit an Expression of Interest (EOI) and be nominated by a State, Territory Government, or Austrade.
 After submission of EOI and nomination from a State or Territory government, the Applicant will have 60 days to lodge the visa application through and then if the application is accepted the Applicant will be advised when to make the complying investment after which the visa will be issued

-- Character – Police certificates from each country the Applicant has lived in for 12 months or more during the past 10 years after they turned 16 years of age.
+- The Applicant and family need to provide police certificates from each country they have lived in for 12 months or more over the past 10 years after they turned 16 years of age.
 All family members are required to provide this even if they are not migrating.

-- English requirement – There is no requirement to demonstrate the ability to speak English and the Applicant and family members can pay an additional fee to meet this requirement.
+- No English requirement –The Applicant and family members can pay an additional fee to meet this requirement.

-To be a Complying Significant Investment, the following proportions shall be respected:
+To be a Complying Significant Investment, the following proportions are required:

-- At least AUD 500,000 in venture capital and growth private equity funds which invest in start-ups and small private companies;
+- At least AUD 1 million in venture capital and growth private equity funds which invest in start-ups and small private companies;

 - At least AUD 1.5 million in approved managed funds investing in emerging companies listed on the Australian Stock Exchange;

-- A ‘balancing investment’ of at least AUD 3 million in managed funds that may invest in a range of assets, including ASX-listed companies, Australian corporate bonds or notes, annuities and commercial real estate.
+- A ‘balancing investment’ of at least AUD 2.5 million in managed funds that may invest in a range of assets, including ASX-listed companies, Australian corporate bonds or notes, annuities, and commercial real estate.

 The value of the complying significant investment must be at least AUD 5 million at the time the authority decide whether or not to grant the visa.
 Once granted, it does not matter if the complying investment falls below AUD 5 million.